Microsoft Edge: Controversy

 In December 2021, Microsoft began testing the display of in-browser prompts on the Google Chrome website to discourage downloading the browser.
 Similar prompts intended to discourage Google Chrome downloads also appear when searching for "Chrome" or "browser" on Microsoft Bing search engine.
 In February 2023, users reported seeing large banner advertisements for Microsoft Edge on the Chrome download page, a move that was criticized for deceptively altering part of Google's official website.
 In October 2023, Microsoft began testing the display of a sidebar containing a survey related to Chrome when the browser is downloaded.

+In January 2026, canary builds of Microsoft Edge suggested that Microsoft was preparing to similarly discourage downloads of ChatGPT Atlas when it was made available on Windows.